 Physics geeks unite!
 F= MA.
 Mass (M) (your body weight) multiplied by acceleration (A) (mainly that gravity stuff) equals pretty much the force (F) you hit the ground with

 As such changing footwear or style simply re-distributes force.
 It is very common that we see a runner change their running style to overcome a certain injury.
 Whilst this may help the original injury, it invariably results in a new problem elsewhere!
 To give you an idea, this is the final thing I do with athletes I to overcome an injury and it is rarely required.
 Even when we do address it, it is a process that takes probably 18 months to do successfully in even very experienced and resilient athletes

 Anyway, enjoy your running, and I will leave you with some simple rules (not my rules, but rules I use)

 – If you are going to change something (including shoes!), do so very carefully!

 – Follow advice from experts and in particular expert physiotherapists if there is pain or injury involved.

 Please feel free to use and share this blog post and information but please acknowledge James Debenham from Star Physio as author.
 His expertise in this area has developed over a 15+ year career as a physiotherapist, researcher and triathlete.

-James Debenham (soon to be Dr James!) is a director and senior physiotherapist at Star Physio West Perth, as well as a lecturer and researcher at Notre Dame University in Western Australia.
+Dr James Debenham (PhD) is a director and senior physiotherapist at Star Physio West Perth, as well as a lecturer and researcher at Notre Dame University in Western Australia.
 He is an invited presenter at conferences and courses internationally and is widely regarded as a world leader in tendon injuries and rehabilitation.
-In his spare time James is one of the best age group Ironman Triathletes in the world and will be looking for a podium at the 2016 Busselton Ironman.
+In his spare time James is one of the best age group Ironman Triathletes in the world, recently winning his age group at the Cairns 70.3 and soon competing in the Frankfurt Ironman 2018.
 James is available for consultation at Star Physio West Perth.
-For appointments call 92124254 or email http://email@example.com.
+For appointments call 92124254 or email http://[email protected].